 But country level SEO can still cover an awful lot of search territory, especially for larger countries.
 At the city or town level, a local SEO strategy might target queries like “electrician in New York” or “best croissant in Paris”, in order to attract the people who are looking for something in a specific geographic location.

-Local SEO is important for any business whose sales depend on proximity to their customers.
+Local SEO is important for any business whose sales depend on proximity to their customers, such as the SEO for home inspectors.
 The obvious example is bricks-and-mortar businesses that sell physical products.
 Unlike some online businesses, these types of companies need a local SEO strategy because their customers have to be in the vicinity in order to make a purchase.
 Hence, for any business owner, learning Local SEO is a matter.
 If you're selling on Etsy, you should take Etsy SEO tips as a big consideration to get your items found on search engine.

 This article will explore four main ways you can increase your online visibility to people in your immediate area.